 The result is a finished product left with a clean, slightly raised, and shiny effect that is similar to (but not as elegant as) engraving.
 Because this technique does not need an engraving plate, it requires less manual labor.
 Therefore, thermography is a much faster and cheaper option than engraving.

-Letterpress is a printing technique that involves high equality and heavy weight paper.
+Letterpress is a printing technique that involves high quality and heavy weight paper.
 A design is pressed with an inked metal plate, which transfer ink and leaves a deep impression in the paper.
 As you can see from the image above, a three dimensional print is created that looks simply exquisite.

 Tip: Each color used will be a different plate, so sticking to 1 or 2 colors for your stationery is a good option.